 “Prayers without sacrifice are only words, and prayers with sacrifice are animated words.”

 -Sallustius (On the Gods and the World, XVI)

 Praxis (meaning “doing” or “activity”) surrounds work/deeds, and encompasses the particular focus on the correct practice of rituals, and can even extend to an entire lifestyle.
 Ritual animates belief, and it is through praxis that the teachings and methods of one’s beliefs (doxa) are brought into their everyday life, where they are not simply memorized, but integrated and lived in accordance to.

-This connects to theourgia, which is the praxis necessary for embodied souls to transition from experiencing corporeality as an isolated prison, to a divine revelation.
+This connects to theourgia, which is the praxis necessary for embodied souls to transition from experiencing corporeality as an isolated prison, to a divine revelation that’s participate in the World Soul.
 This is brought about through the imitation of the divine through the correct observance of rituals, which brings about real changes in oneself and makes them more like the divine above.
-The wisdom attained through ritual praxis manifests as pathos.
+The true spiritual wisdom attained through praxis manifests as pathos.

 Pathos (meaning “suffering” or “spiritual gnosis”) surrounds direct experiences of the Gods, and special wisdom attained from those experiences.
 This connects to the concept of personal gnosis.

 It’s important to note that the soul doesn’t attain any pathos from its embodiment.
 Instead, we gain spiritual gnosis from the soul itself, through an awareness of the essential self and our place within the cosmos.
 It is with this understanding of our true nature that we vertically align with the One and fully participate in the World Soul, effectively achieving henosis.